Discover 7 Google Analytics mistakes that can stop you getting full value from the data, and more importantly, find out how to fix them.

 - Not being aware of the impact your own visits have on the data that is tracked

-The aim of this article is to help you identify if there are issues with your Google Analytics and give you information on how to fix the issue, or to provide to your web developer re what action is needed.
+The aim of this article is to help you identify if there are issues with your Google Analytics and give you information on how to fix the issue, or to provide to your website contact if he/she isn’t sure what action is needed.

 If you’d like to start understanding the data that’s available in Google Analytic read these articles: